 Loan Repayments and Prepayments and Excess Revenues.
-The 2023 Series BC Bonds are subject to special redemption prior to maturity pursuant to an Authority Request filed with the Trustee confirming that such redemption is consistent with the most recently filed Cash Flow Statement, in whole or in part at any time, at a Redemption Price equal to 100% of the Aggregate Principal Amount of the respective 2023 Series BC Bonds or portions thereof to be so redeemed, together with accrued interest to the date of redemption, from and to the extent there are moneys and/or Investment Securities in the respective 2023 Series BC subaccount of the Class I Special Redemption Account and/or in the respective 2023 Series BC subaccount of the Revenue Fund and available to be transferred to the respective 2023 Series BC subaccount of the Class I Special Redemption Account on or before the day that notice of redemption is given pursuant to the Indenture, but not including moneys or Investment Securities in such subaccounts from the proceeds of refunding bonds or from other moneys of the Authority deposited in the Revenue Fund, at the option of the Authority in accordance with the Master Indenture.
-Amounts on deposit in the Revenue Fund, including Loan Repayments and Prepayments and amounts in excess of the applicable Debt Service Reserve Fund Requirement transferred to the Revenue Fund from the applicable account of the Debt Service Reserve Fund, are to be transferred to the applicable Special Redemption Account of the Redemption Fund at the election of the Authority and as otherwise required in accordance with the provisions of the Master Indenture described in Appendix C-----SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE-Revenue Fund."
+The 2024 Series B Bonds are subject to special redemption prior to maturity pursuant to an Authority Request filed with the Trustee confirming that such redemption is consistent with the most recently filed Cash Flow Statement, in whole or in part at any time, at a Redemption Price equal to 100% of the Aggregate Principal Amount of the 2024 Series B Bonds or portions thereof to be so redeemed, together with accrued interest to the date of redemption, from and to the extent there are moneys and/or Investment Securities in the 2024 Series B subaccount of the Class I Special Redemption Account and/or in the 2024 Series B subaccount of the Revenue Fund and available to be transferred to the 2024 Series B subaccount of the Class I Special Redemption Account on or before the day that notice of redemption is given pursuant to the Indenture, but not including moneys or Investment Securities in such subaccounts from the proceeds of refunding bonds or from other moneys of the Authority deposited in the Revenue Fund, at the option of the Authority in accordance with the Amounts on deposit in the Revenue Fund, including Loan Repayments and Master Indenture.
+Prepayments and amounts in excess of the applicable Debt Service Reserve Fund Requirement transferred to the Revenue Fund from the applicable account of the Debt Service Reserve Fund, are to be transferred to the applicable Special Redemption Account of the Redemption Fund at the election of the Authority and as otherwise required in accordance with the provisions of the Master Indenture described in Appendix C-"SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE-Revenue Fund."
 See "Part II-CERTAIN BONDOWNERS' RISKS-Considerations Regarding Redemption."

-It is anticipated that moneys may be available to redeem a substantial portion of the 2023 Series BC Bonds without premium in accordance with the provisions described in the preceding paragraph.
+It is anticipated that moneys may be available to redeem a substantial portion of the 2024 Series B Bonds without premium in accordance with the provisions described in the preceding paragraph.
 Such moneys may be directed to the respective Special Redemption Account of the Redemption Fund and available for this redemption as a result of excess revenues resulting from Loan payments and prepayments, and other sources.